jonathanolson/slither/notes/patterns.md

     - !!
 How to collapse face color rules nicely? (from exit vertex to... non-exit?)
     - Add the "color matching" so the pattern rules are more... viewable?
   -
-  - "initial feature set" for PatternRule.getSolutionEnumeratedRules (for "only")
-    - e.g. "red exit edges" for vertices for square/hex patterns ("only")
-    - remove faces/edges from the list at start time?
-      - remove face color dual combinations that are incompatible at start time?
-    - [ready to go, should allow squareOnly/hexOnly searches to be faster]
-    - NOTE: For face coloring, we'd really want ... multiple initial feature sets (permutations?)
-      - Imagine 3 squares diagonal pattern.
-Yes red exit vertices (2), BUT we can't just FIX face colors, because multiple embeddings(!)
-  -
   - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
     - Certain topology (red exit vertex, etc.) features will probably unlock more things
   - Also when we show embedded versions: